priyanka-777/social-media-application/Documentation.md

 ## Problem Statement

-### To create a social media application,with below mentioned features
+### To create a social media application to communicate with other people

 <br>